DnlRKorn/CoKE/README.md

 <b>structure_links.csv</b>: This file contains data on all chemicals in DrugBank.
 It is available here https://www.drugbank.ca/releases/5-1-6/downloads/all-structure-links.
 To enable downloading, a free DrugBank account must be created.

+<b>DBCAT000021</b>:This is the website hosted https://www.drugbank.ca/categories/DBCAT000021 which contains a list of all amino acids currently in DrugBank.

 <b>uniprot_links.csv</b>: This is a file from drugbank which describes all DrugBank -> UniProt target ids.
 Please download from here https://www.drugbank.ca/releases/latest#external-links.
 Under <b>Target Drug-UniProt Links</b>, Drug Group "All"

 <b>human_proteins.tsv</b>: This file comes from UniProt and contains a hand reviewed list of all human proteins.
 The database may be inspected here https://www.uniprot.org/uniprot/?query=reviewed:yes%20taxonomy:9606, for convience and to keep parameters we suggest running the cURL command below